silexclouds/AnomalyDetection/README.md

       conda install eemont -c conda-forge
       conda install geedim –c conda-forge

 geemap is also available on PyPI.
-To install geemap, run the "pip install geemap" and "pip install eemont" in the terminal.
+To install geemap, run "pip install geemap" and "pip install eemont" in the terminal.

 Note: In case the command “earthengine authenticate” doesn’t work because the command ‘gcloud’ is not recognized, install the google-cloud-sdk package, close all Command Prompts and re-open the environment to proceed with the authentication.
 •	Linux: conda install -c conda-forge google-cloud-sdk